MJKWoolnough/httpwrap/README.md

 ```
 Wrap wraps the given ResponseWriter and overrides the methods requested.
 When
 using OverrideWriter make sure to use OverrideStringWriter, even if only with a
-nil value to disable it
+nil value to disable it.

 #### type HeaderWriter